canonical/cloud-init/doc/rtd/reference/base_config_reference.rst

 2. Force cloud-init to use a specific datasource: A single entry in the list (or a single entry and ``None``) will override datasource discovery, which will force the specified datasource to run.
-3. Remove known invalid datasources: On distros that do not use ``ds-identify`` to detect and select the datasource, this might improve boot speed.
+3. Remove known invalid datasources: this might improve boot speed on distros that do not use ``ds-identify`` to detect and select the datasource,

 .. warning::